Bodyweight Wrist Radial Deviation with Elbow Support

 Positioning

 1. Start Position: Kneel beside a flat bench.
 Position your forearm on the bench with your elbow bent at about 90 degrees.
 Your wrist should hang off the edge of the bench.
+2. Hand Position: Extend your hand so that your palm is facing up.
+Your fingers should be extended, but relaxed.

 Movement

 1. Wrist Movement: Slowly move your wrist from the neutral position (where your hand is straight) toward your thumb side (radial deviation).
 Aim for a controlled motion.
+2. Return: After reaching your maximum range of motion toward the thumb, return your wrist to the neutral position.
+3. Repetition: Perform this motion in a controlled manner for the desired number of repetitions.
+Ensure you maintain your elbow on the bench throughout the exercise.

 Tips for Beginners

-- Start with 8-12 repetitions on each side and gradually increase as you gain strength.
+- Start with 8-12 repetitions on each side and gradually increase as you gain strength. - Focus on slow, controlled movements to engage the muscles effectively. - Keep your back straight and avoid leaning to maintain proper alignment.